At the Docks: a brand-new season of creativity, sustainability and fun at London’s waterside destination

 Eclectic and boundary pushing Music, Arts & Culture is also on offer and includes public art trail The Line, Newham Heritage Month bringing the borough’s extraordinary creative heritage to life through an exciting lineup of creative community projects, Ensemble Festival delivering a mix of free circus, dance, and street performances, everything from drag cabaret to East African music nights at the Royal Docks’ newest cocktail bar and event space Social Convention, the return of award-winning Greenwich+Docklands International Festival – one of the UK’s leading free outdoor arts festivals with an exciting programme yet to be revealed – and a rich cultural programme of exhibitions, installations, workshops and events as part of London Festival of Architecture 2023.

 The Royal Docks also shows off its impressive cultural capital with two of London’s newest venues, opened recently in the Royal Docks by the award-winning team at Broadwick Live.
 With 55,000 square feet of raw industrial space, The Beams are hosting Thin Air, an exhibition of light, atmospherics, sound and experimental new media exploring the boundaries between art and technology (until 4 June).
-And Dockyards, the new 400,000 square foot open-air venue at the water’s edge, will be presenting its Summer Series with an amazing line up of festivals and live music events featuring the likes of Armin van Buren, Chase and Status, and more.
+And Silverworks Island, the new 400,000 square foot open-air venue at the water’s edge, will be presenting a series of events with an amazing line up of festivals and live music events featuring the likes of Armin van Buren, Chase and Status, and more.

 Families are spoilt for choice with a range of free family activities responding to the theme of sustainability, including the return of the ever-popular Royal Docks Summer Splash in August, which sees a large lido built out onto Royal Victoria Dock where visitors can cool down in the warmer weather.
 In addition, ABB FIA Formula E World Championship returns to the Royal Docks for the 2023 Hankook London E-Prix (29 & 30 July) as well as the 2023 London Triathlon (6 August), showcasing pioneering, future-proof technology and sustainable sports.